 The Central Pennsylvania Country Dance Association (CPCDA) hosts New England-style contra dances.
 This family-friendly entertainment has a long history in the United States and in the State College area.
-Danced to live and lively music, contra dancing is tremendously good fun as well as good exercise!
+Danced to live and lively music, contra dancing is tremendously good fun, as well as good exercise!
 No partner or experience needed.

 See our Schedule for the date of the next dance.